rocky-linux/documentation/en/rocky/8/guides/apache_hardened_webserver.md

 * We allow our web traffic in from anywhere over port 80 and 443.
 * We allow standard FTP (ports 20-21) and the passive ports needed to exchange two-way communications in FTP (7000-7500).
 These ports can be arbitrarily changed to other ports based on your ftp server configuration.
 * We allow any traffic on the local interface (127.0.0.1)
-* Then we say, that any traffic that has successfully connected based on the rules, should be allowed other traffic (ports) to maintain their connection (ESTABLISHED,RELATED)
+* Then we say, that any traffic that has successfully connected based on the rules, should be allowed other traffic (ports) to maintain their connection (ESTABLISHED,RELATED).
 * And finally, we reject all other traffic and set the script to save the rules where _iptables_ expects to find them.

 Once this script is there, we need to make it executable: